Close-up of Raquel and Ange's hands clasped on their laps. Both have decorated nails and wear dark clothes.

 When we think of life, it’s cycles of transformation.
 We think of our relations with salmon.
 Salmon is the chief of the water and a representation of critical thinking, taking action and overcoming obstacles.
 Their cycle of birth, journey, and returning to the land remind us of our reciprocal responsibility and that, with our limited time on earth, we must contribute in a meaningful way.
 Salmon return the earth and feed it so that other beings may thrive.

-Stage of transformation icon (Salmon) high level
+Stage of transformation icon (Salmon) not started

-Stage of transformation icon (Salmon) transformed
+Stage of transformation icon (Salmon) discontinued

 How complicated is this work?